wshon/madedit-mod/README.txt

   FontWidth.dat is Cache of Font-Width-Data, it can speed-up MadEdit a lot.

-mod v0.1.4 2014.6.28
+mod v0.1.4 2014.6.29
 1. Add clear history function(search/replace history, recent file/font history) from WMedit
 2. Update Simplifed/Traditional Chinese translation
-3. Partially upadate/add translation of Japanese/Russion? based on WMedit(Anyone can help on this?)
+3. Partially upadate/add translation of Italian/Japanese/Spanish/Russion? based on WMedit(Anyone can help on this? contact minggang.li@gmail.com)
+4. Use wxWidgets 2.8.12 because 3.0.1 still has random hang issue

 mod v0.1.3 2014.6.23
 Nothing changed.
 Rebuid with wxWidgets 3.0.1 which is a bug fix of 3.0.
 So far so good.